SparkletGUI/sparklet-examples/demos/RH850_Digital_Cluster_Demo_800_480/README.md

 - Import them into your embedded IDE.

-The following screenshot shows the main UI of the coffee maker demo:
+The following screenshot shows the main UI of the cluster demo:

 ![Digital Cluster](./resources/images/main_bg.png)